-The following table summarizes the benefits expected to be paid by our pension plan in each of the next five years and in aggregate for the following five years.
-The expected benefit payments are estimated based on the same assumptions used to measure the Company's projected benefit obligation at December 31, 2015 and reflect the impact of expected future employee service.
+The following table summarizes the benefits and settlements expected to be paid by our pension plan in each of the next five years and in aggregate for the following five years.
+The expected payments are estimated based on the same assumptions used to measure the Company's projected benefit obligation at December 31, 2016 and reflect the impact of expected future employee service.

-Note 10 - Legal Matters and Contingencies
+Note 11 - Legal Matters and Contingencies

 From time to time, we are subject to claims alleging product liability, patent infringement or other claims incurred in the ordinary course of business.
-These may involve our United States or foreign operations, or sales by foreign distributors.
-Likewise, from time to time, the Company may receive an information request or subpoena from a government agency such as the Securities and Exchange Commission, Department of Justice, Equal Employment Opportunity Commission, the Occupational Safety and Health Administration, the Department of Labor, the Treasury Department or other federal and state agencies or foreign governments or government agencies.
-These information requests or subpoenas may or may not be routine inquiries, or may begin as routine inquiries and over time develop into enforcement actions of various types.
-The product liability claims are generally covered by various insurance policies, subject to certain deductible amounts, maximum policy limits and certain exclusions in the respective policies or as required as a matter of law.
-In some cases, we may be entitled to indemnification by third parties.
-We establish reserves sufficient to cover probable losses associated with any such pending claims.
-We do not expect that the resolution of any pending claims or investigations will have a material adverse effect on our financial condition, results of operations or cash flows.
-There can be no assurance, however, that future claims or investigations, or the costs associated with responding to such claims or investigations, especially claims and investigations not covered by insurance, will not have a material adverse effect on our financial condition, results of operations or cash flows.
+These may involve our United States or international operations, or sales by foreign distributors.
+Likewise, from time to time, the Company may receive an informal information request or subpoena from a government agency such as the Securities and Exchange Commission, Department of Justice, Equal Employment Opportunity Commission, the Occupational Safety and Health Administration, the Department of Labor, the Treasury Department or other federal and state agencies or foreign governments or government agencies.
+These information requests or subpoenas may or may not be routine inquiries, or may begin as informal or routine inquiries and over time develop into enforcement actions of various types.
+Likewise, we receive reports of alleged misconduct from employees and third parties, which we investigate as appropriate.